SteeltoeOSS/steeltoe-site/source/docs/steeltoe-configuration.html.markdown

  * `SimpleCloudFoundry.csproj` - Contains `PackageReference` for Steeltoe NuGet `Pivotal.Extensions.Configuration.ConfigServer`
  * `Program.cs` - Code added to read the ``--server.urls`` command line
  * `appsettings.json` - Contains configuration data needed for the Steeltoe Config Server provider.
- * `ConfigServerData.cs` - Object used to hold the data retrieved from the Config Server
+ * `ConfigServerData.cs` - Object used to hold the data retrieved from the config server
  * `Startup.cs` - Code added to the `ConfigurationBuilder` and `ConfigServerData` Options added to the service container.
- * `HomeController.cs` - Code added for `ConfigServerData` Options injected into the Controller and ultimately used to display the data returned from Config Server.
+ * `HomeController.cs` - Code added for `ConfigServerData` Options injected into the controller and ultimately used to display the data returned from config server.
- * `ConfigServer.cshtml` - The view used to display the data returned from the Config Server.
+ * `ConfigServer.cshtml` - The view used to display the data returned from the config server.

 #### 2.2 Usage

-The following sections describe how to make use of the Config Server configuration provider.
+The following sections describe how to make use of the config server configuration provider.
 You should have a good understanding of how the new .NET [Configuration services](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration) works before starting to use this provider.
 A basic understanding of the `ConfigurationBuilder` and how to add providers to the builder is necessary.

 You should also have a good understanding of the [Spring Cloud Config Server](https://cloud.spring.io/spring-cloud-config/).